XertroV/BA-Press-Releases/2013-12-12-BAA-Partners-with-the-Bitcoin-Foundation.md

-# Bitcoin Australia Partners with the Bitcoin Foundation
+# Bitcoin Association of Australia Partners with the Bitcoin Foundation

 **FOR RELEASE 17:00 UTC December 12, 2013**